 The issue was addressed with improved bounds checks.
 This issue is fixed in macOS Sonoma 14.7.1, macOS Ventura 13.7.1, visionOS 2.1, watchOS 11.1, tvOS 18.1, iOS 17.7.1 and iPadOS 17.7.1, iOS 18.1 and iPadOS 18.1.
 Parsing a maliciously crafted video file may lead to unexpected system termination.

 A buffer overflow issue was addressed with improved memory handling.
 This issue is fixed in macOS Monterey 12.1, iOS 15.2 and iPadOS 15.2, macOS Big Sur 11.6.2, Security Update 2021-008 Catalina.
-Processing a maliciously crafted USD file may disclose memory contents.
+Processing a maliciously crafted USD file may lead to unexpected application termination or arbitrary code execution.

 Buffer overflow in QuickTime in Apple Mac OS X before 10.6.8 allows remote attackers to execute arbitrary code or cause a denial of service (application crash) via a crafted JPEG file.